qnovo-jags/DetailedElectroThermalModel/README.md

 # 🚗 Battery Pack Simulation & DOE Automation Toolkit

 This repository provides a complete workflow to **generate battery pack models**, **configure simulation parameters**, **automate Design of Experiments (DOE)**, and **run Simulink simulations** efficiently.
 It is designed for rapid development and analysis of cell and pack-level electrothermal and electrochemical models using MATLAB/Simulink.
+Currently it is only compatible with pack designs similar Sam's Ioniq 5 (NE PE) and uses a synthetic cell sycell_sk603.

 ---